graphql/graphql-spec/spec/Section 2 -- Language.md

 InlineFragment : ...
 TypeCondition?
 Directives?
 SelectionSet

-Fragments can be defined inline within a selection set.
-This is done to conditionally include fields based on their runtime type.
-This feature of standard fragment inclusion was demonstrated in the `query FragmentTyping` example.
+Fragments can also be defined inline within a selection set.
+This is useful for conditionally including fields based on a type condition or applying a directive to a selection set.

+This feature of standard fragment inclusion was demonstrated in the `query FragmentTyping` example above.
 We could accomplish the same thing using inline fragments.

 ```graphql example
 query inlineFragmentTyping {